phiresky/sqlite-zstd/README.md

 Depending on the data, this can reduce the size of the database by 80% while keeping performance mostly the same (or even improving it, since the data to be read from disk is smaller).

+Note that a compression VFS such as https://github.com/mlin/sqlite_zstd_vfs might be suited better depending on the use case.
+That has very different tradeoffs and capabilities, but the end result is similar.

 ## Transparent Compression

 - `zstd_enable_transparent(config)`